-- An eBay seller account with an automatic payment method on file.
-Learn more about creating a seller account - opens in new window or tab
+- an eBay seller account with a linked checking account for payouts (learn more about creating a seller account - opens in new window or tab)

-- An idea of what Store features you need.
-Visit the Seller Center - opens in new window or tab to compare our Store packages
+- an idea of what eBay Store features you need (visit the Seller Center - opens in new window or tab to compare eBay Store packages)

 Visit the Seller Center to learn more about the benefits of setting up an eBay Store - opens in new window or tab.

-- Find the Store type you'd like to subscribe to and choose Select and review.
+- Find the eBay Store type you’d like to subscribe to and choose Select and review.

-- Select the subscription term (yearly or monthly) and enter a name for your Store.
+- Select the subscription term (yearly or monthly) and enter a name for your eBay Store.

-- Select Submit order to purchase the Store subscription.
+- Select Submit order to purchase the eBay Store subscription.

-For example, if you name your Store "Fine Jewelry!", your Store URL will be: https://www.ebay.co.uk/str/fine-jewelry.
+For example, if you name your eBay Store “Fine Jewelry!,” your store URL will be: https://www.ebay.com/str/fine-jewelry.

-Here are some things to keep in mind when deciding upon your Store name:
+Here are some things to keep in mind when deciding upon your eBay Store name:

 - It can be your eBay username as long as it meets the requirements above